relativitydev/server-bundle-release/docs/alerts/00005-Primary-sql-server-is-inaccessible-alert-definition.md

 |Time Window| 90 sec| Verified data for last 90 sec|
 |Frequency| 30 sec|Checks for each 30 seconds|

+## Requires User Intervention
+- Yes: alert immediately
+  - Min time before the alert is active/inactive: 90 seconds

 ## Visualization link
 No link

+## Related Alerts
+Host Heartbeat alert should not be in active state.